tubbo/avm/README.md

 v1.5.2:

     avm elasticsearch 1.5.2

+By default, `docker run` is run with the `--rm --interactive --tty` switches applied.
+This ensures the container is removed after it runs so it doesn't take up extra space on your machine, keeps the `STDIN` pipe open, and allocates a pseudo-TTY for running commands within the container, if necessary.

+### Service Descriptors

 For most services, this won't be suitable because the port of the service won't be properly mapped.
 For this, you'll need a **service